Internal control objectives

 Monitor input , process , output

-Have access codes & coordinate security controls with other computer personnel.
+Have access codes & coordinate security controls with other computer

 Should be organizationally independent of computer operations.